ownleviathan/Full-Stack-Web-Dev/Logs Project/README.md

 2. Python3 ( import psycopg2 for DB-API )
 3. Vagrant (Virtual Machine) installed on VirtualBox

-##Installing Required Sofware
-1. Download and install Virtual Box [link](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
-2. Download and install Vagrant [link](https://www.vagrantup.com/downloads.html)
-3. Download the VM Configuration provide for Udacity.
-To do best practices, you can use Github to fork and clone the repository [Git Link to repository](https://github.com/udacity/fullstack-nanodegree-vm)

 ## Project Task
 Then analysis solution needs to answer the following questions:
 1. What are the most popular three articles of all time?